What Do You Do As a Pickleball Coach and Consultant?

 There are five reasons:

 First, I have a skill set and background that differentiates me from other pickleball instructors and coaches.
 I’m an IPTPA Level 2 Certified Teaching Professional and Rating Specialist with a 4.5 level skills rating.
 I had 50 years of tennis playing and 10 years of tennis coaching experience before picking up the sport of pickleball.
-Plus, I had 35 years experience in the workplace as a consultant and coach helping people learn new skills and improve performance.
+Plus, I had 35 years experience in the workplace as a business and training consultant helping people learn new skills and improve performance.

 Second, I practice “diagnosis before prescription.”
-This means I carefully analyze skills based on IPTPA requirements and incorporate your personal goals (e.g., advancement from 3.0 to 3.5 or 3.5 to 4.0).
-Then, I design a long-term action plan of lessons, drills, and practice sessions to help improve mechanics, movement, and mindset.
-I also have access to video analysis to facilitate learning and improvement.
+This means I carefully analyze skills based on IPTPA requirements and seek to understand your personal goals (e.g., advancement from 3.0 to 3.5 or 3.5 to 4.0).
+Then, I design an action plan of lessons, drills, and practice sessions to help improve skills and performance.

 Third, I blend a methodical approach to learning with a friendly and supportive coaching style to help you improve control, consistency, and confidence.
 Whatever your level of skill, my job is to make learning fun and provide actionable feedback you can use to improve sustainably.